arnav-bhatia/PostgreSQL-Course-Documentation/Day-3/README.md

-## SQL Solution for Day 3 Challenge
+## SQL Solution for Day 3 Challenges

 ![Challenge for Day 3](Challenge-Day3.png)